 - Use Spotery.com to book a set of courts at 12pm 2 days ahead of when you are playing.
 There is another set of tennis courts that you book 7 days ahead at 8am.

-- Read and about the etiquette if you are waiting or playing on tennis courts that are not reservable.
-This from the SF Park and Rec.
+- Read about the etiquette if you are waiting or playing on tennis courts that are not reservable.
+This is from the SF Park and Rec.

 Ratings NTRP or UTR

 Hi, my name is Tony Tam.
 I am the organizer for 70+ people to play badminton in https://sfbadminton.org.
 During COVID-19, my badminton partner and I played a lot of tennis and fell in love with the game.
 It’s very hard to find others to play tennis in San Francisco who are roughly at the 3.0, 3.5, 4.0 level.
 Hence this site to connect people to play, without paying any money.